 But there’s no denying that Rogue’s gear is built to last, so if you are a serious lifter looking to invest in their home gym, it’s worth checking out.

-Rogue Deadlifting Platform – Where to buy
+Rogue Deadlifting Platform – The Final Rep

 For serious deadlifters and athletes, the Rogue Deadlift Platform is an easy win.